 Risk can be defined as the combination of the probability of an adverse event occurring and its potential consequences.
-In this context it is used to define a matter/incident/issue that may prevent the Council from meeting its core objectives or resulting in the critical failure of all or part of the Council or its functions.
+In this context it is used to define a matter/incident/issue that may prevent the Council from meeting its core objectives or that may result in the critical failure of all or part of the Council or its functions.